 Survivor Benefits.
 Most work injury programs also provide benefits to survivors.
-These benefits are customarily payable to a widow, regardless of her age, until her death or remarriage; to a disabled widower; and to orphans below specified age limits.
+These benefits are customarily payable to a widow, regardless of her age, until her death or remarriage; to a widower with a disability; and to orphans below specified age limits.
 If the benefit is not exhausted by the immediate survivors' claims, dependent parents or other relatives may be eligible for small benefits.
 No minimum period of coverage is required.